Bigsby/Xamarin.Forms.OAuth/README.md

 # Usage

-To use this library two steps are needed:
+To use this library, only two steps are needed:

 ## 1. Add your providers